-Sickness Absence
+Sickness absence

-All staff are expected to follow the organisation's absence reporting procedure when they are absent from work due to illness or injury, as described in the absence policy.
+All staff are expected to follow RBET Norfolk's absence reporting procedure when they are absent from work due to illness or injury, as described in the absence policy.

-This procedure includes notification as early as possible on the first day of absence, keeping the school informed where absence continues, and meeting requirements for the provision of medical certificates.
+This procedure includes notification as early as possible on the first day of absence, keeping the Centre informed where absence continues, and meeting requirements for the provision of medical certificates.